Societe Generale lifts Bank of America Corporation [BAC] price estimate. Who else is bullish?

 Trading performance analysis for BAC stock

-Bank of America Corporation [BAC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.31.
-With this latest performance, BAC shares gained by 7.63% in over the last four-week period, additionally sinking by -25.45% over the last 6 months – not to mention a drop of -6.90% in the past year of trading.
+Bank of America Corporation [BAC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 15.97.
+With this latest performance, BAC shares gained by 24.96% in over the last four-week period, additionally sinking by -13.75% over the last 6 months – not to mention a rise of 3.67% in the past year of trading.

 Bank of America Corporation [BAC]: A deeper dive into fundamental analysis